phalcon/documentation/docs/db-models.md

     BehaviorInterface $behavior
 ): void
 ```
-Setups a behavior in a model
+Setup a behavior in a model

 ```php
 <?php